TobiasVanDyk/Casio-VZ-DOS-Programs/Readme.md

 http://www.synthzone.com/casio.htm

 ### Upgrading with an internal 4MB RAM Card:
-An Alliance Memory AS6C4008 55PCN SRAM Memory 4Mbit Static RAM chip was added to the Casio VZ10m as shown below it is also documented in AS6C4008- SRAM-Install.pdf.
+An Alliance Memory AS6C4008 55PCN SRAM Memory 4Mbit Static RAM chip was added to the Casio VZ10m as shown below.
+The process is also documented in AS6C4008-SRAM-Install.pdf.

 Six banks of the RAM card can be selected via a slider switch that was mounted in the previous RAM slot on the front panel.